 Regular attendance at classes is expected of all students.
 The student is directly responsible to the instructor for attendance at classes and for work missed due to late registration, illness, family issues, or any other cause.
 Each instructor will explain to his/her classes the procedures he/she wishes to follow in case of absence.
 This policy is to be included in the course syllabus and given to each student at the first class meeting.
 Each instructor is responsible for enforcing his/her stated attendance policy.
 In case of unsatisfactory work due to excessive absence, the instructor, after giving oral or written warning to the student, may initiate withdrawal action with the concurrence of her/his divisional chair or the Vice President for Academic Affairs (Administrative Withdrawal).

-If a resident student is called home because of family illness or for other reasons or if a student is hospitalized suddenly, the Information Center Manager can notify the faculty members concerned, as well as the Vice President for Student Development.
+If a resident student is called home because of family illness or for other reasons or if a student is hospitalized suddenly, the Vice President for Student Development will notify the faculty members concerned.

 Bicycles